github/codeql/docs/language/ql-training-rst/cpp/bad-overflow-guard.rst

   In this example the second branch is executed, even though there is a 16-bit overflow, and result is set to zero.

   Explanation:

-  - The two integer arguments to the addition, v and b, are promoted to 32 bit integers.
+  - The two integer arguments to the addition, ``v`` and ``b``, are promoted to 32-bit integers.
-  - The comparison (<) is also an arithmetic operation, therefore it will also be completed on 32 bit integers.
+  - The comparison (``<``) is also an arithmetic operation, therefore it will also be completed on 32-bit integers.
-  - This means that v + b < v will never be true, because v and b can hold at most 216.
+  - This means that ``v + b < v`` will never be true, because v and b can hold at most 2 :sup:`16`.
   - Therefore, the second branch is executed, but the result of the addition is stored into the result variable.
-Overflow will still occur as result is a 16 bit integer.
+Overflow will still occur as result is a 16-bit integer.

 This happens even though the overflow check passed!